ds5110/git-intro/README.md

 This README has guidelines for creating a reproducible data-science pipeline.

-DS 5110 assignment submissions must follow these basic command-line requirements -- Jupyter notebooks are not allowed.
+DS 5110 assignments must be reproducible from the command-line -- Jupyter notebooks are not allowed.

 Other documents in this repo have recommmendations for [setting up a development environment](setup.md) that works on all platforms.